 We are seeking an individual for a postdoctoral fellowship related to maternal and perinatal health who has training and experience in epidemiology or a related field (e.g., PhD or clinician scientist with a research doctorate).
 The primary mentor is Professor Suzan Carmichael.
-This postdoctoral research opportunity will be focused primarily on maternal health outcomes in the United States, with a particular emphasis on severe maternal morbidity, maternal nutrition and weight, health care, social determinants, and/or disparities.
+This postdoctoral research opportunity will be focused primarily on maternal health outcomes in the United States, with a particular emphasis on severe maternal morbidity, maternal nutrition and weight, social determinants, health care, and equity (but flexible depending on personal interests).
 The post-doc will have the opportunity to collaborate with a variety of epidemiologists, clinician-scientists, biostatisticians, and social scientists at Stanford University as well as other institutions.
 The post-doc will be located at the Stanford School of Medicine and have opportunities to be involved with a variety of other groups at Stanford such as the California Maternal Quality Care Collaborative (CMQCC), the California Perinatal Quality Care Collaborative (CPQCC), the Center for Population Health Sciences, the Center for Policy, Outcomes and Prevention (CPOP), and the March of Dimes Prematurity Research Center.

 This fellowship is a one year appointment, with option to extend by mutual arrangement.
 Funding includes a living stipend and funds for some research expenses, plus certain medical, dental, vision, and life insurance coverage through Stanford's Postdoctoral Scholars program.

 - Familiarity with statistical software, (e.g., SAS, R)

 - Strong training in quantitative epidemiologic methods (e.g., causal inference methods, Bayesian methods)

 - Highly motivated to make a difference in maternal and perinatal health